mitchelldmiller/quick-mail-wp-plugin/index.md

 * Anyone can send HTML by pasting it into a message.

+__Where Do I Find Sent Emails?__

+* You should be able to find sent emails in your email account's Sent Mail folder.

+* Delivery services like [Mailgun](https://www.mailgun.com/), [SparkPost](https://wordpress.org/plugins/sparkpost/) and [Sendgrid](https://sendgrid.com/) also provide this information.

+* [WP Mail Logging](http://wordpress.org/extend/plugins/wp-mail-logging/) plugin saves a list of sent emails, with content of message.
+Plugin shows number of attachments, but does not save attachments or file names.

 __Selecting Recipients__

 * Options to send mail to any user, or limit to users with first and last names on their profile.

 * Users need permission to [list users](http://codex.wordpress.org/Roles_and_Capabilities#list_users), to view user list or change options.
 Minimum permission can be changed with an option or filter.

-__Sending Mail from Other Addresses__
+__Mail Delivery Services__

-* Uses Mailgun plugin settings for Administrators, if the plugin is activated, using `Override "From" Details` and [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).
+* Uses [Mailgun plugin](http://wordpress.org/extend/plugins/mailgun/) settings for Administrators, if the plugin is activated, using `Override "From" Details` and [Mailgun API](https://documentation.mailgun.com/en/latest/api_reference.html).

+* Uses [SparkPost plugin](https://wordpress.org/plugins/sparkpost/) settings for Administrator name and email address, if plugin is activated and `Overrides` for name and email are set.

 * Option for administrators to use [Sendgrid API](https://sendgrid.com/solutions/sendgrid-api/).